The adoption process explained

 • We will need to know of any specific health issues you have in order to understand what impact these could have upon parenting a child.

-We will ask you to attend training designed to support you in developing your understanding of the backgrounds and needs of children for whom adoption is the plan and the support available to you with the adoptive parenting task.
+We will ask you to attend training designed to support you in developing your understanding of adoption and meeting the needs of an adopted child or children going forward.

 Stage 2